koehntopp/discogs/README.md

 In order to call the Discogs API you need to create a file called "config.py" and add a Discogs API key in there (as "api_key = xxxxx")

 There are a few special cases I have coded:
-- Discogs has some HDTracks.com releases only as "File", but HDTracks is mentioned in Discogs remarks.
-I'm pulling that from there and put it into the album title

 - The album title usually omits remarks about the release (like "Remastered" or "Deluxe Edition").
 You can put them into the file while tagging as comments, I will pull anything between two pairs of '###' (i.e. ###Remastered###) and add that to the album title

+- There are albums that have no Discogs entry.
+You can name them manually and add a comment "##nodiscogs## in the file so that the script will leave them alone.